 PANTS ON FIRE SCORE:

 It truly depends on how you used to eat and what else you eat every day (we discuss this thoroughly in our guide The 5 Rules of Weight Loss).

-To help paint this picture, let’s talk about the carbohydrates and sugars in an acai bowl.
+To help paint this picture, let’s talk about carbohydrates and sugars found in an acai bowl.

 Let’s start with the traditional acai bowl: acai puree, granola, and some banana.
 That will run about 355 calories, including 50 grams of carbohydrates, with 18 grams of those being sugar.